ucpu/qasmint/README.md

 *jump* [label] - unconditionally jumps to [label].

 *condjmp* [label] - if value in `z` evaluates true, jump to [label], otherwise do nothing.

-*condskip* [literal] - if value in `z` evaluates true, skip *unsigned integer* [literal] count of *instructions*, otherwise do nothing.
-If the count leads outside the scope of current function, the program is ill formed.

 No jumps may cross function boundaries.